alien11689/blueprint-maven-plugin/README.md

 @Inject             | Inject beans into fields
 @Named("myname")    | Qualify beans and injects if you need a special impl
 @Transactional      | Define a bean as transactional
-@PersistenceUnit
-(unitName="myunit") | Inject a managed EntityManager for a persistence unit into a bean
+@PersistenceUnit    | Inject a managed EntityManager for a persistence unit into a bean (unitName="myunit") |

 Pax CDI Annotations
 -------------------